matuzo/matuzoat/src/blog/2023/web-components-accessibility-faq/index.md

 ## Questions

 <ol>
-{% for post in collections.wcfaq %}
+{% for post in collections.wcfaqSorted %}

   <li>
     <a href="{{post.url}}">